Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Ralph Izzo - Public Service Enterprise Group, Inc.

-Of course, we discuss that all the time and you know as well, Angie, that we're not going to disclose that.
-You're really asking how we we're going to put the units in RPM and we just never talk about things like that.
+Of course, we discuss that all the time and you know us well enough, Angie, to know that we're not going to disclose that.
+You're really asking how we we're going to bid the units in RPM and we just never talk about things like that.

 Angie Storozynski - Macquarie Capital (USA), Inc.